basrijn/riab_cam-doc/README.md

 ## Router / Internet connection

 When using the network cameras, you need a device in the network that provides a network address to the laptop and the camera.
 Since we need an internet connection as well, this is often a wireless (4G) router.
 Please work with your LOC technical resource to ensure a reliable internet connection is available.

+## Reliable time source

+See [this section](#using-extremely-precise-timestamping) for some more detail if you want extremely accurate time.
+By default the software relies on the time of the PC.
+It's recommended to use the ["Time-Sync" software](https://www.speed-soft.de/software/time_sync/index.php) developed by Rainer Döpke at Speed-Soft.
+Using "pool.ntp.org" as a time source with a sync every minute is a good start.
+If you are using more then one camera to determine race time, you should read the section linked earlier.

 ## Laptop